Stormont deadlock: Who's calling the shots on policy?

-One of the busiest briefs on the hill, there are a number of decisions that the department says it cannot take without the authority of a minister.
+One of the busiest briefs on Stormont hill, there are a number of decisions that the department says it cannot take without the authority of a minister.

 BBC News NI understands it cannot proceed with the following issues until Stormont is restored:

-A decision taken in the rest of the UK to give NHS staff a 6.5% pay rise cannot be implemented here either - the department said it was a devolved matter.
+A decision taken in the rest of the UK to give NHS staff a 6.5% pay rise cannot be implemented in Northern Ireland either - the department said it was a devolved matter.

-Recommendations brought forward by a working group set up to look at guidelines on abortion in Northern Ireland cannot be taken forward, nor can the introduction of an independent medical examiner.
+Recommendations brought forward by a working group set up to look at guidelines on abortion in Northern Ireland have also been stalled.

 Department for Infrastructure (DfI)

-The department's decision to approve the £200m cross-border energy project - the north-south interconnector - in January, is already facing a legal challenge.
+The department's decision to approve the £200m cross-border energy project - the north-south interconnector - is still awaiting final approval before work can begin.

-Other decisions awaiting approval - that may now not go ahead without a minister to sign off on them - include:
+Other decisions that may now not go ahead without a minister to sign off on them include:

-More recently, the department said it also could no longer go ahead with a planned 12-month trial to allow certain taxis to use bus lanes in Belfast due to the implications of the Arc21 ruling.
+The department said last year it also could no longer go ahead with a planned 12-month trial to allow certain taxis to use bus lanes in Belfast due to the implications of the Arc21 ruling.

 Department of Justice (DoJ)